 How to Get Help for a Child or Teen

 Upon a supportive discussion around the issue, it helps to immediately set boundaries.
-This may involve limiting the amount of time on the Internet and those devices which access it or removing them completely (if necessary).
+This may involve limiting the amount of time on computers, smartphones, and tables, or removing them completely for a time if necessary.

 Encouraging involvement in prosocial activities, spending more time with the child or teen, and brainstorming alternative means of having fun are also helpful.
 As a parent or guardian, there is the option to follow through with treatment, even if involuntary, so long as the child or teen is a designated minor.
 The more comprehensive the approach, the more likely a successful outcome.

 Preventing an Internet addiction requires a combination of being knowledgeable about what it is and being self-aware.
-If you notice an increase in use and more life problems beginning to arise, it is important to take pause.
-This requires a level of honest self-awareness around use.
+If you notice an increase in use and more life problems beginning to arise, it is important to take a pause.
+This requires a level of honesty with yourself regarding how much time you’re actually spending on the internet.

 - Limit time spent on electronics in general